frconor-ebook/meditations/_posts/2025-10-10-the-healing-of-the-ten-lepers.md

 We need to get into the habit of thanking people frequently for small little things that possibly are of little significance, or to go out of our way to thank people; and in particular, to thank God, because we have so many things to thank God for.

 One of the purposes of the Mass is thanksgiving.
-If you look out for that sentiment of thanksgiving, you\'ll find it frequently reflected in the Eucharistic Prayers or in the Preface.
+If you look out for that sentiment of thanksgiving, you\'ll find it frequently reflected in the *Eucharistic Prayers* or in the *Preface*.

-The Preface of weekdays says, "We do well always and everywhere to give you thanks."
+The *Preface* *of Weekdays* says, "We do well always and everywhere to give you thanks."
 Always and everywhere.
 Every single situation in our life is a good situation to thank God.

 "You have no need of our praise, yet our desire to thank you is itself your gift.
 Our prayer of thanksgiving adds nothing to your greatness but makes us grow in our grace."

-In the first Eucharistic Prayer, it says, "We come to you, Father, with praise and thanksgiving\...We give you thanks and praise."
+In the first *Eucharistic Prayer*, it says, "We come to you, Father, with praise and thanksgiving\...We give you thanks and praise."

 "We thank you for counting us worthy to stand in your presence and serve you."

 "All creation rightly gives you praise...We offer you in thanksgiving this holy and living sacrifice\..."

-"Father, we acknowledge your greatness," we\'re told in the fourth Eucharistic Prayer.
+"Father, we acknowledge your greatness," we\'re told in the fourth *Eucharistic Prayer*.
 "All your actions show your wisdom and love."

 Our Lord wants us to have this spirit of thanksgiving.
 When that spirit of thanksgiving is missing, He notices.
 "Where are the other nine?"